About the Journal

 Copyright and Licencing

 Articles are published under a Creative Commons Attribution - Non Commercial 4.0 International License (CCBY-NC) Authors and users are free to copy and redistribute the material in any medium or format, with proper attribution, for non-commercial purposes.
-Authors retain copyright to their article.
+Authors retain copyright to their articles.

 Open Acess Policy